 Despite the competitive nature of online fiction journals, you can improve the chances of publishing your short story submissions.
 Make sure you note the following guidelines!

 Review the Journal’s Past Publications

 It’s good practice to read what the journal has published in the past.
-Though many journals accept a wide range of styles and forms, fiction editors still have preferences for what stories they like to read and publish.
+Though many short story publishers accept a wide range of styles and forms, fiction editors still have preferences for what stories they like to read and publish.
 Examine the journal’s past publications with a critical eye, and consider whether or not your story fits among the journal’s archives.

 Follow Formatting Guidelines

 Fiction journals usually open for submissions with a set of formatting guidelines.
 It’s best to follow these guidelines and general MLA formatting rules.
 Use 1-inch margins and a 12-point serif font.
 Taking the time to properly format demonstrates a seriousness about your fiction, whereas unformatted short stories may not receive proper attention.